andersontr15/req-to-json/README.md

        }
   })

-  // Similarly, to use the get method jsonStore.getJSON(fileName)
+  // Similarly, to use the getJSON method

+  jsonStore.getJSON(fileName)
         .then(function(response) {
             // Handle success callback